How to pass the Florida real estate exam?

 2. Understand exam structure and format

-• The Florida broker exam consists of 100 multiple-choice questions divided into two sections:
+• The Florida broker exam consists of 100 multiple-choice questions.

 3. Review complex topics thoroughly